syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 ### Reply

 Add a reply to an existing threaded comment with specific text using the **AddReply** method.
-The method has an optional parameter for the creation time of the threaded comment."

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}